keleko34/Konnekt/README.md

 - CSS (the css just for that component)
 - JS (the data, methods, and events associated with that component)

-Each component is comprised in a way to allow for easy and friendly development by using an MVVM modular binding approach so components can be plug and play independent of everything else.
-This allows easy reusability throught the entire app.
+Each component is comprised in a way to allow for easy and friendly development by using an MVVM modular binding approach so components can be plug and play and independent of everything else.
+This allows easy reusability through out the entire app.

 ## Why you should use it?

-- **Simple** Provides many built in functionality that allows youto create an app quickly and efficiently
+- **Simple** Provides many built in functionality that allows you to create an app quickly and efficiently
-- **Modular** By splitting up the app into components You can reuse them across the app and which saves you development time
+- **Modular** By splitting up the app into components You can reuse them across the app, which saves you development time
 - **Designer Friendly** This framework has been created with designers in mind to allow easy and friendly development
-- **Two Way Binding** One of the few frameworks to have true two way binding with the dom
+- **Two Way Binding** One of the few frameworks to have true two way bindings with the dom

 ## Installation